-Taiwan pavilion and interpretation of sexual orgies across the globe, time and culture is a good subtitle for Taiwanese pavilion in Venice Biennale.
+Taiwan Pavilion and interpretation of sexual orgies across the globe, time and culture is a good subtitle for the Taiwanese Pavilion at Venice Biennale in 2019.
 The Biennale is the oldest art event in Europe dating back to 1903 and taking place every two years.

-A large number of countries from all over the world sends their best artists and artworks to represent their country at Venice in Italy for six months.
-Hundreds of thousands people visit each pavilion.
-For the last twenty years Pallazo delle Prigioni was such a place for Taiwan.
+A large number of countries from all over the world send their best artists and artworks to represent their country at Venice in Italy for six months.
+Hundreds of thousands of people visit each pavilion.
+For the last twenty years, Pallazo delle Prigioni was such a place for Taiwan.

-Title of the project is 3x3x6 referring to a modern day prison cell, three meters long, three meters wide and monitored by six cameras.
+TitThe titlele of the project is 3x3x6 referring to a modern-day prison cell, three meters long, three meters wide, and monitored by six cameras.

-The concept of the exhibition initiated a story of one of the most famous prisoner, Giacomo Casanova.
-He was held prison not only for openly copulating outside of a wedlock and probably serious debts but he did also actively advocate using a protection while having an intercourse.
+The concept of the exhibition initiated a story of one of the most famous prisoners, Giacomo Casanova.
+He was held in prison not only for openly copulating outside of a wedlock and probably serious debts but he did also actively advocate using protection while having intercourse.

 The spectator had to climb a staircase equipped with facial recognition cameras collecting visitors´ data to reach the location of the exhibition.
 The data were later digitally transformed into the faces of sexual convicts and projected on life-size screens in the first room of the exhibition.

-The consignment for sharing personal date is acknowledged by entering the staircase.
+The consignment for sharing personal data is acknowledged by entering the staircase.

-The first room soaked in dark, contained ten life-size screens distributed in a circle to conjure illusion a ring of cells.
-In the middle was a projector spinning around a pole to evoke a picture of centralized observation tower as it is common in a prison setting of today.
+The first room soaked in dark, contained ten life-size screens distributed in a circle to conjure the illusion of a ring of cells.
+In the middle was a projector spinning around a pole to evoke a picture of a centralized observation tower as it is common in the prison setting of today.

-The sequence of images projected on each screen started with an image of one of the sexual convict gradually altered into a linear sketch of dancing person and rounded up into unrecognisable facial features of the visitors.
+The sequence of images projected on each screen started with an image of one of the sexual convicts gradually altered into a linear sketch of a dancing person and rounded up into unrecognizable facial features of the visitors.

-Before the opening of the exhibition people were encouraged to share their video of dancing to express support an Iranian girl.
+Before the opening of the exhibition people were encouraged to share their videos of dancing to express support for an Iranian girl.
 The teenage girl was arrested for posting a short video of her dancing on social media.

-The second and third room introduced ten stories of ten sexual convicts starting from Casanova, Marquez De Sade, Michael Foucault to a German cannibal who set up a blind date via social network, slaughter and ate a man who was very well aware what is going happen to him.
+The second and third rooms introduced ten stories of ten sexual convicts starting from Casanova, Marquis de Sade, Michael Foucault to a German cannibal who set up a blind date via social network, slaughtered and ate a man who was very well aware of what was going happen to him.

-Another story was about Muslim university professor being accused of sodomy or transgender person who did not reveal personal gender status before engaging in a sex with woman.
+Another story was about a Muslim university professor being accused of sodomy or a transgender person who did not reveal personal gender status before engaging in sex with a woman.
 The additional stories could have been watched on plasma screens on a floor with headphones.